adityamehra/catalog/README.md

 - Clone the repository `git clone https://github.com/adityamehra/catalog.git` or download the repository.
 - Install the prerequisites
-- Move the repository to directry called vagrant, see VM configuration, [Download the VM configuration](#download-the-vm-configuration) section
+- Move the repository to the directry called __vagrant__, see [Download the VM configuration](#download-the-vm-configuration) section
-- Run the following command
+- Run the following command:
-- `python database_setup`, to create sqlite database catalog with Category and Item tables
+ 1. `python database_setup`, to create sqlite database catalog with Category and Item tables
-- `python fill_catalog.py`, to fill the tables with some values
+ 2. `python fill_catalog.py`, to fill the tables with some values
-- `python server.py`, to get the website up and running
+ 3. `python server.py`, to get the website up and running
 - Go to http://localhost:8000/

 ## Install VirtualBox